gist-ailab/SleePyCo/README.md

 - [X] (2023.03.03) Official repository of SleePyCo is released
 - [X] Script for preprocessing Sleep-EDF
 - [X] Config files for training from scratch
-- [ ] Config files for ablation studies
+- [X] (2023.11.09) Config files for ablation studies
+- [X] Add TinySleepNet baseline and Fix minor errors
 - [ ] Scripts for preprocessing MASS, Physio2018, SHHS